software-mansion/starknet.swift/README.md

 ## Binary dependencies
 This project depends on two binary frameworks.
 - crypto-cpp from starkware, with c bindings.
 Compiled for ios and macosx targets.
 Built in [this repo](https://github.com/software-mansion-labs/crypto-cpp-swift)
+- poseidon from CryptoExperts.
+Compiled for ios and macosx targets.
+Built in [this repo](https://github.com/software-mansion-labs/poseidon-swift)
 - generate_k method, from starknet-rs sdk, wrapped in a c binding.
 Compiled for ios and macosx targets.
 Built in [this repo](https://github.com/bartekryba/starknet-rs-c-bindings)

 ## Acknowledgements